 Our NanoStar® Family

 Boasting multiple laser technologies, including the Nd:YAG dual wavelength laser (1064nm and 532nm) and the robust Ruby laser (694nm), our NanoStar family stands out for its unparalleled versatility.
-The NanoStar C stands out for its featured Mixed-Technology (MT), which enables the simultaneous emission of multiple Q-switched sources, effectively treating a wide spectrum of tattoo colours, including challenging hues like green and red.
+These devices effectively treat a wide spectrum of tattoo colours, including challenging hues like green and red.

 Picosecond Lasers